TritonVM/triton-vm/specification/src/processor-table.md

 1. The operational stack element `st8` is 0.
 1. The operational stack element `st9` is 0.
 1. The operational stack element `st10` is 0.
-1. The operational stack element `st11` is 0.
-1. The operational stack element `st12` is 0.
-1. The operational stack element `st13` is 0.
-1. The operational stack element `st14` is 0.
-1. The operational stack element `st15` is 0.
+1. The [Evaluation Argument](evaluation-argument.md) of operational stack elements `st11` through `st15` under challenge 🥬 equals the corresponding terminal of the program digest.
+See [program attestation](program-attestation.md) for more details.
 1. The operational stack pointer `osp` is 16.
 1. The operational stack value `osv` is 0.
 1. The RAM pointer `ramp` is 0.